sivakar94/sivakar94/README.md

 ### Hi there.
 I'm Sivakar 👋

-- ⚡ I love data science, reading and cooking!
+- ⚡ Pasionate about data science, reading and F1!

-- 🌱 I love learning and growing every day
+- 🌱 Currently learning AWS and Apache Airflow

-- 🌍 I am currently sharing a little bit of my knowledge to the world through my blog
+- 🌍 Sharing a little bit of my knowledge to the world through my blog

 ### 📫 How to find me: